 According to Prithviraja-Prabandha, Prithviraj Chauhan has kept the building which was close to the court and was close to the room of Muhammad of Ghor.
 Prithviraj Chauhan was planning to kill Muhammad and had asked his minister Pratapasimha to provide him with a bow and arrows.
 Minister did fulfill his wish and provided the weapons to him but also informed Muhammad about the secret plan which Prithviraj had been plotting to kill him.
 Prithviraj Chauhan was then later taken captive and was thrown into a pit where he was stoned to death.

 According to Hammira Mahakavya, Prithviraj Chauhan after his defeat had refused to eat which ultimately led to his death.
 Various other sources state that Prithviraj Chauhan was killed immediately after his death.
 According to Prithviraj Raso, Prithviraj was taken to Ghazna and was blinded and later on killed in the prison.
 According to ‘Viruddha-Vidhi Vidhvansa,’ Prithviraj Chauhan was killed immediately after the battle.

-R. B. Singh and historians state that at its peak Prithviraj Chauhan’s empire extended from the foothills of Himalayan in the North till Mount Abu in the south.
-His empire extended from the Betwa River to the Sutlej river when we consider east to west.
+R. B. Singh and historians state that at its peak Prithviraj Chauhan’s empire extended from the foothills of Himalayan in the North till Mount Abu in the South.
+His empire extended from the Betwa River to the Sutlej river when we consider East to West.
 If we include the present day, the empire of Prithviraj Chauhan had Rajasthan, Uttar Pradesh, Madhya Pradesh, and Punjab.
 Prithviraj Chauhan is largely portrayed as the greatest Hindu king as he was successful in keeping the Mulsim invaders at the bay for many years.
-Prithviraj Chauhan was the symbol of the Indian power before the beginning of the Islamic rulers in medieval India.
+Prithviraj Chauhan was the symbol of Indian power before the beginning of the Islamic rulers in medieval India.